milesd123/MdFFT/README.md

-# MiniFFT
+# MdFFT

-MiniFFT is my learning-focused Fourier transform project with three layers:
+MdFFT is my learning-focused Fourier transform project with three layers:

 1. a direct `O(N^2)` DFT in modern C++;
 2. an iterative radix-2 `O(N log N)` FFT/IFFT in C++;